This 24-kilometer-long stage of the Camino Frances also follows mainly the N-120 road.

 Be wary that San Juan de Ortega is a long way (over 12 km) from Villafranca Montes de Oca so it is best to stock up on water and food before moving on.

-The 12th century church in San Juan de Ortega contains the sarcophagus of San Juan, the patron saint of fertility.
+The 12th-century church in San Juan de Ortega contains the sarcophagus of San Juan, the patron saint of fertility.

-You can follow this link to book online your hostel or room in San Juan de Ortega or to search accommodation on your way!
+You can follow this link to book online your hostel or room in San Juan de Ortega or to search for accommodation on your way!